-- (1) An application for assistance under the scheme must be - made on the application form approved by the authority; (a) - (b) accompanied by the documents stated on the application form: and - given to the authority. (c) - (2) Applications must be made no later than the day decided by the Minister. - (3) The Minister must notify each decision made by the Minister under subsection (2) on the authority's website.
+- (1) An application for assistance under the scheme must be- - (a) made on the application form approved by the authority; and - (b) accompanied by the documents stated on the application form; and - (c) given to the authority. - (2) Applications must be made no later than the day decided by the Minister. - (3) The Minister must notify each decision made by the Minister under subsection (2) on the authority's website.